JMalaer1993/TryHackMe_Notes/Pre_Security.md

  * NAT - Network Address Translation converts private IP addresses to public IP addresses and vice versa.
     + SNAT - Source Network Address Translation.
     + DNAT - Destination Network Address Translation.
- * PAT - Port Address Translation is a type of NAT the maps multiple private IP addresses to one public IP address using different ports.
+ * PAT - Port Address Translation is a type of NAT that maps multiple private IP addresses to one public IP address using different ports.
  * MAC (Media Access Control) Address - A permanent address assigned to a device on a network, like a fingerprint.
 Consists of 12 characters in hexadecimal format.
     + Spoofing - MAC addresses can be "spoofed."
 This is kind of like identity theft.
 This occurs when a device pretends to be another device by using its MAC address.
 One might spoof their MAC address to access resources available to other devices.
  * NIC - Network Interface Card.
 MAC addresses are assigned to the NIC on each device.